 Nothing beats an omelet for breakfast but when you have to carry eggs and a pan just isn’t worth it for backpackers.
 You can create a similar meal for breakfast, brunch or dinner with oatmeal and powdered egg.
 As for veggies, it comes down to personal preference of how much exactly you like in your meal.

 Add all ingredients into a pot or a large BPA-free Ziploc freezer bag.
 Boil 1 ½ cups of water and pour into bag.
-Let sit until oatmeal has soaked up water and is ready to eat.
+Let sit until the oatmeal has soaked up water and is ready to eat.

 There may be some limits to what cooking supplies you can bring in your backpack but there certainly aren’t limits to how creative you can get with your meals.
 Don’t be afraid to experiment, and feel free to test out ideas at home before putting them together for your hike.